-The legislation under which the Region and its employees are authorized to respond to an emergency are:
+The legislation under which York Region and its employees are authorized to respond to an emergency are:

 - The Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
-E.9

-- Ontario Regulation 380/04

-- York Region By-Law 2018-2
+E.9 - Ontario Regulation 380/04 - York Region Emergency Management Program By-Law